General national economic measures

 *tax returns and or VAT returns suspended/delayed

 -The state-owned development bank HBOR and commercial banks committed to freeze and delay loan repayments, as well as to provide financing for working capital and for restructuring of existing loans.
 It also announced it would allow for moratoriums and loan extensions on debts, as well as new liquidity loans to assure basic expenses of businesses.
-The total value of the measures is estimated at around HRK 13.5 billion.
+The total value of the measures was estimated at around HRK 13.5 billion.

 -After the first round of measures in March 2020, the government introduced a wider range of measures at the beginning of April that are open to more small businesses.
-The measures vary depending on the income loss compared with the same period the year before.
+The measures varied depending on the income loss compared with the same period the year before.

 More info about the second package here.